agrosner/KBinding/README.md

 ```

 The `BindingComponent` is backed by the `BindingHolder`, which collects and manages
-the bindings.
+the observableBindings.

-If we do not unbind the `BindingHolder`, it will lead to memory leaks of all of the bindings.
+If we do not unbind the `BindingHolder`, it will lead to memory leaks of all of the observableBindings.
 You need to explicitly call `unbind()` when calling the `BindingHolder` directly, or `destroyView()` if using the `BindingComponent`:

 ```kotlin
 bindingHolder.unbind()